VESSEL ACUPUNCTURE + CHINESE MEDICINE

 Notice the reference to gold in both of these titles?
 By associating their medical texts with gold, the authors conveyed the purity & enduring nature of their work.

-Since then there has been a steady expansion of knowledge and understanding in safely addressing common and complex pregnancy-related conditions.
+Since then, there has been a steady expansion of knowledge and understanding of how to safely address common and complex pregnancy-related conditions.

 MODERN PRACTICE

 Today, acupuncture is a safe, low-risk treatment option for several common complaints experienced during pregnancy (1).
-From nausea, constipation, insomnia and anxiety in early pregnancy, through the discomfort of reflux, lower back pain, pubic & hip pain in the later stages, right up to preparing your body (mind & spirit) for giving birth - acupuncture & Chinese medicine combines thousands of years of wisdom with modern empirical evidence to provide relief, support and care to pregnant people at all stages of pregnancy.
+From nausea, constipation, insomnia, and anxiety in early pregnancy to the discomfort of reflux, lower back pain, and pubic and hip pain in the later stages, right up to preparing your body (mind and spirit) for giving birth, acupuncture and Chinese medicine combine thousands of years of wisdom with modern empirical evidence to provide relief, support, and care to pregnant people at all stages of pregnancy.

 ACUPUNCTURE FOR NAUSEA & VOMITING IN PREGNANCY

-A very recent, 2024, systematic review & meta-analysis found that acupuncture and moxibustion could effectively alleviate nausea and vomiting and were relatively safe treatment options in pregnancy.
+A 2024 systematic review & meta-analysis found that acupuncture and moxibustion could effectively alleviate nausea and vomiting and were relatively safe treatment options in pregnancy.
 Further, they found that acupuncture was effective in managing nausea and vomiting in pregnancy when compared to conventional therapies (medication) (2).

-A randomised controlled trial carried out at a maternity teaching hospital in Australia randomised 593 women less than 14 weeks pregnant with symptoms of nausea or vomiting into 4 groups comparing acupuncture interventions to a control group.
+A randomised controlled trial carried out at a maternity teaching hospital in Australia randomised 593 women less than 14 weeks pregnant with symptoms of nausea or vomiting into four groups, comparing acupuncture interventions to a control group.
 Results showed less dry retching & less nausea compared to the control group for early pregnancy (3).

 Reflux and heartburn are also common presentations we support people with through pregnancy.